Flora-King/Kosi_app/README.md

 ![ERD Diagram](https://github.com/Flora-King/fancy-trivia/assets/106548101/f41d529a-f8f5-4c07-8a18-e6f134576462)

+- The user model is automatially generated on creation of the Django project.
+The User model has a one to many relationship to both the Course model and the Review Model.
+- The Course model has a one to many relationship with both the User model and the Review model
+- The Review model has a many to one relationship to both the User model and the Course model

 ## FEATURES

 To achieve the goals and scope of this project, I have implemented the following features

 1. **Navigation**

-    - the navigation for the Kosi web app is very simple and easy. it is made simple to ensure complete ease of use by anyone using any type of device.
+- The navigation for the Kosi web app is very simple and easy to ensure complete ease of use by anyone using any type of device.
-    - the navigation bar has the following
+- The navigation bar has the following tabs:
     - Kosi Logo - when clicked, routes the user to the courses list page
     - Courses - when clicked, routes the user to the courses list page
     - Login - when clicked routes the user to the login page
     - Register - when clicked routes the user to the Sign-up page

 ![Navbar and Footer](https://github.com/Code-Institute-Solutions/Hello-Django-Django3/assets/106548101/b33b1e84-b5ba-43d0-b47a-33d5e24e1e74)

 2. **Registration**

 - To register, the user can click on the Register button in the navigation bar or use the Sign-Up button located on the login page

 ![Register Page](https://github.com/Code-Institute-Solutions/Hello-Django-Django3/assets/106548101/d386763d-e8ce-4759-bf45-54db997b4e9b)

 3. **Logging in**

 - To login, the user can click on the Login button in the navigation bar; or use the login button located on the Sign-Up page or one on the course content page

 ![Log in page](https://github.com/Code-Institute-Solutions/Hello-Django-Django3/assets/106548101/e0140b77-f666-4e32-b32b-d9cf02fe5fa3)

 4. **Creating a review and adding a rating**

 - To create a review/add a rating, the user needs to log in first and navigate to the bottom of their chosen course content page

 ![Newly created review awaiting approval](https://github.com/Code-Institute-Solutions/Hello-Django-Django3/assets/106548101/9f74cdba-f63f-4799-b879-220e86d496ff)

 5. **Viewing content**

 - The courses page displays the course list where each course has an image, excerpt, price, delivery and delivery_date

 ![Course List](https://github.com/Code-Institute-Solutions/Hello-Django-Django3/assets/106548101/89d745cb-38eb-4534-bc05-c254cfb04f00)

-    - further course content is accessible via the course content page when the user clicks on any course's excerpt
+- Further course content is accessible when the user clicks on course excerpt link
-    - the user is able to view course content without logging in first
+- The user is able to view this course content without logging in first
-    - the user is also able to view approved reviews  and star ratings added against a course whether logged in or not
+- The user is also able to view approved reviews and star ratings added to a course both when logged in or not

 ![Course content](https://github.com/Code-Institute-Solutions/Hello-Django-Django3/assets/106548101/e9c0712e-5084-4d4c-99e1-aeec512882f4)

 6. **Updating reviews and star ratings**

-- the user can only update their own reviews or star ratings
+- The user can only update their own reviews or star ratings
-- to update reviews, the user needs to log in first and navigate to the bottom of their chosen course content page
+- To update reviews, the user needs to log in first and navigate to the bottom of their chosen course content page
-- to update a review, the review must still be pending approval
+- To update a review, the review must still be pending approval
-- star ratings can be removed by the user without approval.
+- Star ratings can be removed by the user without approval.
 However, the user must be logged into the web app.

 ![Reviews when logged in](https://github.com/Code-Institute-Solutions/Hello-Django-Django3/assets/106548101/50d1c8a1-12a1-4d7b-a2c8-9004a43be626)